ejasso112/react-components/README.md

  * state: State to persist to the location.

 ### \<NavButton>
- Use text to disply text.
+ Allows the use of text, images, and svgs as a button.
  #### className: string
  The class name to give the element.
- #### type: string
- Optional.
-Supported types are `search`, `advSearch`, and `profile`.
-Use to display a preset svg for the button.
- #### to: string
- A string representation of the Link location, created by concatenating the location’s pathname, search, and hash properties.
- #### to: object
+ #### contents: object
- An object that can have any of the following properties:
+ An object that can have any of the following properties: (order matters)
+ * svg: A component representing the svg.
- * pathname: A string representing the path to link to.
+ * srcImg: A string representing the path of the image.
- * search: A string representation of query parameters.
+ * alt: A string representing the alt text of the image.
- * hash: A hash to put in the URL, e.g. #a-hash.
+ * text: A string representing the Logo.
- * state: State to persist to the location.

 ### \<NavSearchField>
  #### className: string